fabric8-analytics/fabric8-analytics-common/docs/developing_running.md

 #### Logs

-All services log to their stdout/stderr, which makes their logs viewable through Docker/Kubernetes:
+All services log to their stdout/stderr, which makes their logs viewable through Docker:

-* When using docker-compose, all logs are streamed to docker-compose output and you can view them there in realtime.
+* When using docker-compose, all logs are streamed to docker-compose output and you can view them there in real-time.
 If you want to see output of a single container only, use `docker logs -f <container>`, e.g.
 `docker logs -f coreapi-server` (the `-f` is optional and it switches on the "follow" mode).